It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

 In humans, purines are metabolized to uric acid, which is then excreted in the urine.
 Consuming some types of foods rich in purines, especially meat and seafood, increases the risk of gout.

-Moderate intake of purine-rich vegetables, however, is not associated with an increased risk of gout.
-A treatment for gout in the 19th century was the administration of lithium salts; lithium urate is more soluble.
+However, moderate intake of purine-rich vegetables is not associated with an increased risk of gout.
+Treatment for gout in the 19th century was the administration of lithium salts; lithium urate is more soluble.

 Currently, inflammation during attacks is most often treated with non-steroidal anti-inflammatory drugs (NSAIDs), colchicine, or corticosteroids, and urate levels are controlled with allopurinol.

-Allopurinol, which weakly inhibits xanthine oxidase, is a hypoxanthine analog that is hydroxylated by xanthine oxidoreductase at position 2 to give oxypurinol.
+Allopurinol, which weakly inhibits xanthine oxidase, is a hypoxanthine analog hydroxylated by xanthine oxidoreductase at position 2 to give oxypurinol.

 Tumor lysis syndrome

-Tumor lysis syndrome, an emergency condition that can result from blood cancers, produces elevated levels of uric acid in the blood when tumor cells release their contents into the blood, either spontaneously or after chemotherapy.
+Tumor lysis syndrome, an emergency condition that can result from blood cancers, produces elevated uric acid levels when tumor cells release their contents into the blood, either spontaneously or after chemotherapy.

 Tumor lysis syndrome can lead to acute kidney failure when uric acid crystals deposit in the kidneys.

-Treatment includes hyperhydration to dilute and excrete uric acid through the urine, rasburicase to reduce levels of poorly soluble uric acid in the blood, or allopurinol to inhibit purine catabolism and increase uric acid levels.
+Treatment includes hyperhydration to dilute and excrete uric acid through the urine, rasburicase to reduce poorly soluble uric acid levels in the blood, or allopurinol to inhibit purine catabolism increase uric acid levels.

-Lesch-Nyhan syndrome, an extremely rare genetic disorder, is also associated with elevated serum uric acid levels in the blood.
+Lesch-Nyhan syndrome, a sporadic genetic disorder, is also associated with elevated serum uric acid levels in the blood.

-In this syndrome, spasticity, muscle stiffness, involuntary movement, self-injury, cognitive delay and the formation of gout are present in cases of this syndrome, as well as manifestations of gout.
+In this syndrome, spasticity, muscle stiffness, involuntary movement, self-injury, cognitive delay, and the formation of gout are present in cases of this syndrome and manifestations of gout.